6 Reasons You Need To Watch Your Credit Score Closely

 No matter your credit history, it’s important to check your score regularly.
 Keep reading to learn why.

-6 Reasons You Need to Watch Your Credit Score Closely
+Why You Should Watch Your Credit Score Closely

 1. Identify Errors

-Checking your credit score with a service like Chase Credit Journey helps ensure that your information is correct, up-to-date and compete.
+Check your credit score often.
 If you see a sudden change in your score — especially a change that pushes it lower — it’s possible that some kind of error has been made.
 If you see something that doesn’t belong on your credit report, contact the reporting company.
 To dispute an error on your score or report, contact the credit bureau that furnishes the report.
 The three credit reporting agencies are Equifax, Experian and TransUnion.

 2. Monitor Activity